-At December 31, 2014, Laurel Lake maintained balances in various accounts in excess of federally insured limits.
+At December 31, 2015 and throughout the year, Laurel Lake maintained balances in various accounts in excess of federally insured limits.
 Laurel Lake does not expect to incur any losses resulting from cash held in financial institutions.

 Assets limited as to use: